-In the case of a machine malfunction an error code will be displayed via the digital displays.
-The left display shows "Err" and the right display shows "---" (error code number) The below are a list of the error code meanings and welding operation will not possible.
+In the case of a machine malfunction an error code will be displayed ,the left display shows "Err" and the right display shows "---" (error code number).

+The below are a list of the error code meanings and welding operation will not possible.